mmichlin66/mimbl/src/web/guide/service-pub-sub.md

 }
 ```

 Subscribing to a service is performed by calling the `subscribeService` method of the `mim.Component` base class.
 Subscribing to a service is usually performed in the `willMount` lifecycle method.
 The `subscribeService` method returns an object that implements the `ISubscription` interface.
 This object can be used to retrieve the current value of the service and to unsubscribe from it.
-Note that if the service should remain subscribed until the component is unmounted, there is no need to explicitly unsubscribe from it as all subscribed services will be automatically unsubscribed after the component is unmounted.
+Note that if the service should remain subscribed until the component is unmounted, there is no need to explicitly unsubscribe from it as all subscribed services will be automatically unsubscribed when the component is unmounted.

 Our component `UserProfileConsumer` can be implemented the following way: